cityofaustin/Residential-Permitting/_content/residential-toolkit/can-i-get-a-permit.md

 ---

-## I have open or expired permits
+## I have expired permits

-There are two ways to resolve open or expired permits.
+There are two ways to resolve expired permits.

 ### 1. Re-permit the project with a new permit application